-2.1.2.2 Tag Question
+2. Tag Question

 The tag question is a syntactic device listed by Lakoff which may express uncertainty (Holmes, 1992:318).
 We find that syntactically too women's speech is peculiar.
 There is no syntactic rule in English that only women may use.
-But there is at least one rule that a women will use in more conversational situations than a man.
+But there is at least one rule that a woman will use in more conversational situations than a man.
 This is the rule of tag question formation (Lakoff, 1973:53).
-A tag question, being intermediate between these, is used when the speaker is stating a claim, but lacks full confidence in the truth of the claim.
-For example if she says: